rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Allomorphic variation in Erzya affects subgroups of nearly all ten parts of speech established in EKM 2000.
 The phonological workings of this variation have been demonstrated above in section 3.1.
 PHONOLOGICAL PHENOMENA BEHIND ALLOMORPHIC VARIATION.
 In this section we will describe the previously established targets of this variation in separate subsections.
 (4.1.)
-NOMINAL-TYPE WORD-STEM MORPHOLOGY will provide an outline to define Erzya word-stem types which are applicable to inﬂections for the range: nouns, numerals, pronouns, adverb/adpositions and non-finites in %OmA.
+NOMINAL-TYPE WORD-STEM MORPHOLOGY will provide an outline to define Erzya word-stem types which are applicable to inﬂections for the range: nouns, numerals, pronouns, adverb/adpositions and non-finites in -OmA.
 Section (4.2.)
 AFFIXES will then be divided into the subsections: (4.2.1.)
 CASE; (4.2.2.)
 NUMBER; (4.2.3.)
 DEICTIC MARKERS; (4.2.4.)
 NOMINAL CONJUGATION MARKERS, and (4.2.5.)
-THE CLITIC %Gak.
+THE CLITIC -Gak.
 Section (4.3.)
 ADNOMINAL-TYPE PERSON IN PARTS OF SPEECH will receive further specification in
 subsections: (4.3.1.)
 POSSESSIVE DECLENSION COMPATIBILITY FOR DISTINGUISHING PARTS OF SPEECH, where case form attestation plays a major role; (4.3.2.)
 ATTESTED PARTS OF SPEECH